mahendra-shinde/git-demos-lti/dotnet-project-to-github.md

 5. Use Team Explorer (Changes Menu) to Commit all changes to local Repository
 6. Use Team Explorer (Sync Menu) to Push all changes to GitHub

+NOTE: For those who got ERROR in push from VS2017, the solution is:

+-   Close VS
+-   Delete (or rename) folder "C:\Program Files (x86)\Microsoft Visual Studio\2017{Community|Professional|Enterprise}\Common7\IDE\CommonExtensions\Microsoft\TeamFoundation\Team Explorer\Git"
+-   Open VS and try to push a commit to a remote repo!

+View original solution from [this link](https://developercommunity.visualstudio.com/content/problem/308898/error-encountered-while-pushing-to-the-remote-repo-3.html)